HunterSides/Dash-Card/README.md

 This should open the application in your browser on localhost:3000 To see the dashboard open localhost:3000/dashboard-example

-Below are images of the applications Pin Overlay, LandingPage and Dashboard
+Below are images of the applications LandingPage, Pin Overlay and Dashboard

 ![Alt text](./images/LandingPage.png?raw=true "Landing Page")

 ![Alt text](./images/pinOverlay.png?raw=true "Pin Overlay")

 ![Alt text](./images/DashboardExample.png?raw=true "Dashboard")